Looking for an INDMoney review?

-I signed up for INDWealth paid plan, and here is my experience with them…
+I signed up for INDMoney paid plan, and here is my experience with them…

-- INDWealth platform is a feature-rich robo-advisory service, and it uses machine learning extensively to suggest investment tailored to you.
+- INDMoney platform is a feature-rich robo-advisory service, and it uses machine learning extensively to suggest investment tailored to you.

-- The platform is still new and is not the best replacement from your existing advisor.
+- The platform is still new and may not the best replacement from your existing advisor.

-A detailed review and my experience with INDWealth below…
+A detailed review and my experience of using INDMoney is shared below…

 Here is how this all started…